 4.2.
-Calculation of fuel consumption
+Calculation of fuel consumption and fuel efficiency

 4.2.1.
 Charge-sustaining fuel consumption and fuel efficiency for OVC-HEVs, [OVC-FCHVs,] NOVC-HEVs and NOVC-FCHVs

 4.2.1.1.
 The charge-sustaining fuel consumption and fuel efficiency for OVC-HEVs and NOVC-HEVs shall be calculated stepwise according to Table A8/6.